Tyrrrz/Tyrrrz.me/data/blog/monadic-parser-combinators/index.md

 Let's quickly look into what we've just wrote here.

-On the right-hand side of the equals sign, we are calling `Parse.String(...)` to create a basic parser that will look for a sequence of characters that make up the string "null".
+On the right-hand side of the equals sign, we are calling `Parse.String(...)` to create a basic parser that will look for a sequence of characters that make up the string `"null"`.
 This method produces a delegate of type `Parser<IEnumerable<char>>`, but since we're not particularly interested in the sequence of characters itself, we chain it with the `Return(...)` extension method that lets us specify a concrete object to return instead.
 Doing this also changes the delegate type to `Parser<JsonNull>`.

 It's worth noting that, as we write this, no parsing actually happens just yet.
 We are only building a delegate that can be later invoked to parse a particular input.